hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/aries-cloudagent-python.md

 Keeps the revocation list in a failed state if the revocation registry has never been uploaded.
 During issuance it will check for a failed state and try to upload and finish the revocation list.
 Issuance will not occur until a successful tails server and connection occurs.

-Thought about keeping the revocation registry itself in a failed state but seemed to make sense to have it this way so the registry will still handle the full registry scenario.
+Thought about keeping the revocation registry definition itself in a failed state but seemed to make sense to have it this way so the registry will still handle the full registry scenario.
             </td>
         </tr>
     </table>